What are cysts?

-The vast majority of cysts are benign (non-cancerous) and cause few problems for the patients.
+The vast majority of cysts are benign (non-cancerous) and do not cause many problems for patients.
 Many cysts simply go away on their own.
-However, if a cyst fails to resolve by itself, if it is causing particular discomfort or pain, or if its size and appearance bother the patient, it may require surgical removal, although this may also depend on the location of the cyst in the patient’s body.
+However, if a cyst fails to resolve by itself, if it is causing particular discomfort or pain, or if its size and appearance bother the patient, it may require surgical removal, although this may also depend on the location of the cyst.

 A small proportion of cysts are cancerous, with the sac being formed by the body as an immune response to try to contain the cancerous cells and prevent them from spreading.
 However, if the cancer already has its own blood supply, the cyst will be ineffective.
 It is important to have any cyst that does not disappear quickly checked out by a doctor and monitored to make sure it is not cancerous.

 What are the main symptoms of cysts?

 Cysts on the skin or close to it may be visible as lumps on the body.
 Cysts on the internal organs may be more difficult to spot, unless they cause symptoms such as pain in that area or affect the function of the organ.
 For example, kidney cysts caused by polycystic kidney disease (PKD) can lead to frequent urination or blood in the urine.

 What causes cysts?

 A number of things can lead to cysts, including blocked ducts or glands, infections, inherited conditions, chronic inflammation, parasites, injuries, and tumours.

 How are cysts treated?